 The Samsung Galaxy S20 Ultra has one of the most capable camera systems we’ve seen yet, and if you’ve just bought the phone, you’re going to want to learn how to get the best from it.
-We’ve had the Galaxy S20 Ultra in our hands for a week, and have been snapping away happily to bring you the most comprehensive guide on how to do exactly that.
+After extensive time with the Galaxy S20 Ultra, snapping away happily, we’re pleased to bring you the most comprehensive guide on how to do exactly that.

 If you own the Galaxy S20 or S20 Plus, many of the tips apply to those two phones as well, provided you know the differences between all the new phones.
 To find out, we’ve got a guide on the differences between the S20 and S20 Plus, and the S20 Plus and S20 Ultra.